francisdzheng/dsper2020/tutorials/tutorial05.md

 from IPython.display import Markdown, display
 ```

-### Plot Settings
+### Plot and Output Settings
-This time, we'd like our plots to be a bit larger so that they're easier to read, so let's also run the following:
+We'll also introduce a few extra settings just to make the output of each of our cells a bit nicer:

 ```python
 # Reset all styles to the default: